 When you move to Australia, you’ll need to organise temporary, short-term accommodation so you have somewhere to stay while you get settled and find your feet.
-It’s a good idea to book something for four to six weeks as this gives you time to explore, decide which suburbs you like, find a school for your kids and get the majority of your moving admin sorted out.
-There are serviced apartments, holiday rentals at holiday parks, short-term house rentals and a wide range of holiday accommodation to choose from.
+It’s a good idea to book a short stay apartment or house for four to six weeks as this gives you time to explore, decide which suburbs you like, find a school for your kids and get the majority of your moving admin sorted out.
+There are short stay serviced apartments, short term rentals at holiday parks, short-term house rentals and a wide range of holiday homes and accommodation to choose from in Australia.

-Why do you need a short-term property rental?
+Why do you need a short-term property rental in Australia?

 1) To give you a chance to explore and work out where you want to live for at least the next six months.
 All the online research in the world can’t replace actually visiting suburbs and schools yourself.

 2) Because short stay holiday rentals and short stay apartments usually come furnished and your own belongings are likely to be in a shipping container half way across the ocean.
 Even if you aren’t shipping your things, you’ll need a furnished rental where you can cook, eat and sleep while you go out shopping for your own things.

 3) Because finding a six or 12-month rental can take time.
 Given you’ve moved across the world for this, you want your first home here to be the right one.
 This can take time as some suburbs are very competitive for long-term house rentals and you may find you need to put in a number of applications for places before you’re accepted.
 (We were lucky that our first rental application was accepted but it still took us four weeks and lots of viewings to find our first home.
 Lucky for us it was empty so we could move straight in – the day before our temporary rental ended!)

 How long should you book your furnished accommodation for?